tdechaize/tools_tde/How config Open WATCOM Compiler C_C++ (32 and 64 bits) into CodeBlocks.md

 You can download it from Internet site GITHUB :	https://github.com/open-watcom/open-watcom-v2/releases

 Then, you select last "pre-release" version V2.0c, and donwload file "open-watcom-2_0-c-win-x64.exe", click on these files to install Open Watcom C/C++ compiler on "C:\WATCOM" directory (by default).
-This "pre-release" is good update of initial version available on SourceForge in "stable" version 1.9 very outdated, and activity on GitHub about this fork is very sustained.
+This "pre-release" is very good update of initial version available on SourceForge in "stable" version 1.9 very outdated, and activity on GitHub about this fork is very sustained.

 Big interest about Open WATCOM C\C++ compiler provide it can be run on multiple Intel x86 platforms and generate targets on multiple platforms, including 16-bits :
-    a) Host Platforms :
+    - a) Host Platforms :
-            DOS (command line only)
+            - DOS (command line only)
-            32-bit OS/2 (IDE and command line)
+            - 32-bit OS/2 (IDE and command line)
-            Windows 3.x (IDE)
+            - Windows 3.x (IDE)
-            Windows 95/98/Me (IDE and command line)
+            - Windows 95/98/Me (IDE and command line)
-            Windows NT/2000/XP upto Windows 11 (IDE and command line) Linux (command line only)
+            - Windows NT/2000/XP upto Windows 11 (IDE and command line)
+            - Linux (command line only)
-    b) 16-bits target platforms :
+    - b) 16-bits target platforms :
-            DOS
+            - DOS
-            Windows 1 upto Windows 3.x
+            - Windows 1 upto Windows 3.x
-            OS/2 1.x
+            - OS/2 1.x
-    c) 32-bits target platforms
+    - c) 32-bits target platforms
-            Extended DOS
+            - Extended DOS
-            Win32s
+            - Win32s
-            Windows 95/98/Me
+            - Windows 95/98/Me
-            Windows NT/2000/XP ... up to Windows 11
+            - Windows NT/2000/XP ... up to Windows 11
-            32-bit OS/2
+            - 32-bit OS/2
-            Novell NLMs
+            - Novell NLMs
-            Linux 32/64-bit Intel CPU
+            - Linux 32/64-bit Intel CPU

-WARNING : Pre-processor test of presence of this compiler by only "#ifdef  __WATCOMC__" don't inform about platform used, only
-		  inform about type of compiler C\C++ used ... and it's normal ...
+WARNING : Pre-processor test of presence of this compiler by only "#ifdef  __WATCOMC__" don't inform about platform used, only inform about type of compiler C\C++ used ... and it's normal ...
 (Is it not ?   -)    )
  In your code, you can find this variable equally on Win32 platforms that on Linux platforms...
 Good tests are :
 	"#if defined(_WIN32) && defined(__WATCOMC__) 	/* Test ok to detect OW run on Win32 platforms (x86 or x64) */
 	"#if defined(__linux__) && defined(__WATCOMC__) /* test ok to detect OW run on linux platforms (x86 or x64)	*/

 Yes, today, with generalization of 64 bits platforms, it can be considered "obsolete", but it can be important to conserve these "old" possibilities in specific context.
 But, big restriction, same with 64 bits version of this compiler on Windows 11, you can't generate 64 bits version of targets.
+### Configuration of Open WATCOM C/C++ Compiler into CB

 Normally, after that, next run of CB detect presence of these compilers and proposed it in list of available compiler in main menu "Settings" and after submenu "Compiler..." : "OpenWatcom Compiler" (autodetect by CB).
 If you select this, verify that fields describe next are parametered into CB.

 In tab "Toolchain executable", you must find in field "Compiler installation directory" :
-	C:\WATCOM 		(subdirectory "\bin" automatically searched after this "top" directory), and in subtab "Program Files", list next : compilateur C : 			wcl386.exe
+	C:\WATCOM 		(subdirectory "\bin" automatically searched after this "top" directory), and in subtab "Program Files", list next :
+	- compilateur C : 			wcl386.exe
-	compilateur C++ : 			wcl386.exe
+	- compilateur C++ : 			wcl386.exe
-	linker for dynamic lib : 	wlink.exe
+	- linker for dynamic lib : 	wlink.exe
-	linker for static lib : 	wlib.exe
+	- linker for static lib : 	wlib.exe
-	debugger :
+	- debugger :
-	resource compiler :			wrc.exe
+	- resource compiler :			wrc.exe
-	make program : 				wmake.exe
+	- make program : 				wmake.exe

 It's not enougth, because binaries of Open Watcom Compiler are not in subdirectory ".\bin" but in ".\binnt", then you must add in subtab "Additional Paths" and click on button "Add" to type in new subwindows : "C:\WATCOM\binnt".

 If CB propose different values of fields described below, you can change/force it.

 After, you select tab "Search directories", and into each subtab, you write with "add" button, if not searched by default :
-	to compiler : 			C:\WATCOM\h\nt	    and C:\WATCOM\h
+	- to compiler : 			C:\WATCOM\h\nt	    and C:\WATCOM\h
-	to linker : 			C:\WATCOM\lib386\nt
+	- to linker : 			C:\WATCOM\lib386\nt
-	to resource compiler : 	C:\WATCOM\h\nt		and C:\WATCOM\h
+	- to resource compiler : 	C:\WATCOM\h\nt		and C:\WATCOM\h

 It's recommended then to select an option in tab "Compiler Settings" and in subtab "Compiler Flags" to select "Compile and Link for NT (includes Win32) [-bcl=nt]" if you want generate and test your target on Windows NT/7/8/10/11 operating systems.

-And, with simply source "hellowworld.c", you can test generation of program into IDE CB, choosing "create new project" in main windows of CB, and choose "console application" with no source proposed by default, because named "main.c" by default, and choose compiler "OpenWatcom Compiler".
-You can select good directory/source with option "add file" after first creation of project into CB.

-One time project created, you can generate it with selecting main menu "Build" and choose submenu "Rebuild..." (or CTRL-F11).

-If, you apply all of precedent instructions, compile and link of your program must be succeeded.

 For fun, you can also define version 64 bits of Open WATCOM compiler, into CB.
-You must first return in main menu "Settings" and after submenu "Compiler..." to choose "OpenWatcom Compiler", after click on button "Copy" and to terminate rename it with type
-"OpenWatcom Compiler (64b)" by button "Rename", by example (=> force identification of "new" compiler into CB).
+You must first return in main menu "Settings" and after submenu "Compiler..." to choose "OpenWatcom Compiler", after click on button "Copy" and to terminate rename it with type "OpenWatcom Compiler (64b)" by button "Rename", by example (=> force identification of "new" compiler into CB).

 After, verify that in tab "Toolchain executable", you must find in field "Compiler installation directory" :
-	C:\WATCOM 		(subdirectory "\bin" automatically searched after this "top" directory), and in subtab "Program Files", list next : compilateur C : 			wcl386.exe
+	C:\WATCOM 		(subdirectory "\bin" automatically searched after this "top" directory), and in subtab "Program Files", list next :
+	- compilateur C : 			    wcl386.exe
-	compilateur C++ : 			wcl386.exe
+	- compilateur C++ : 			wcl386.exe
-	linker for dynamic lib : 	wlink.exe
+	- linker for dynamic lib : 	wlink.exe
-	linker for static lib : 	wlib.exe
+	- linker for static lib : 	    wlib.exe
-	debugger :
+	- debugger :
-	resource compiler :			wrc.exe
+	- resource compiler :			wrc.exe
-	make program : 				wmake.exe
+	- make program : 				wmake.exe

 Then you must change in subtab "Additional Paths" and click on button "Edit" to retype in new subwindows : "C:\WATCOM\binnt64".

 You can verify also presence in tab "Search directories", and into each subtab (same with version 32 bits) :
-	to compiler : 			C:\WATCOM\h\nt	    and C:\WATCOM\h
+	- to compiler : 			        C:\WATCOM\h\nt	    and C:\WATCOM\h
-	to linker : 			C:\WATCOM\lib386\nt
+	- to linker : 			            C:\WATCOM\lib386\nt
-	to resource compiler : 	C:\WATCOM\h\nt		and C:\WATCOM\h
+	- to resource compiler : 	C:\WATCOM\h\nt		and C:\WATCOM\h

+### Test of "simple" code with Open WATCOM C/C++ into CB

-And, with simply source "hellowworld.c", you can test generation of program into IDE CB, choosing "create new project" in main windows of CB, and choose "console application" with no source proposed by default, because named "main.c" by default, and choose compiler "OpenWatcom Compiler (64b)".
+With simply source "hellowworld.c", you can test generation of program into IDE CB, choosing "create new project" in main windows of CB, and choose "console application" with no source proposed by default, because named "main.c" by default, and choose compiler "OpenWatcom Compiler".
 You can select good directory/source with option "add file" after first creation of project into CB.

 One time project created, you can generate it with selecting main menu "Build" and choose submenu "Rebuild..." (or CTRL-F11).

+To test 64 bits, return into main menu "Project" and in submenu "Build options" to change the compiler to "OpenWatcom Compiler (64b)".

+And, after you can rebuild with main menu "Build" and choose submenu "Rebuild..." (or CTRL-F11).

 Note that target rest in version 32 bits !!!
 Little interest ...

+If, you apply all of precedent instructions, compile and link of your program must be succeeded.

 Pleasure of programming is open for you, your imagination is illimited, at your keyboard !
 Enjoy !

-PS : source file "hellowworld.c" :
+### PS : source file "hellowworld.c" :

 /*     Basic example in language C : hellowworld.c      */